react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

   </video>
 </div>

 This wraps [`react-native-drawer-layout`](drawer-layout.md).
-If you want to use the tab view without React Navigation integration, use the library directly instead.
+If you want to use the drawer without React Navigation integration, use the library directly instead.

 ## Installation